-3.1 Option 1: That the proposed response to this consultation at Appendix 1 of this report is recommended to the Cabinet Member for Planning, Infrastructure and Economic Development for approval.
+3.1Option 1: That the proposed response to this consultation at Appendix 1 of this report be approved.

-3.2 Option 2: That the proposed response to the consultation is not recommended to the Cabinet Member for Planning, Infrastructure and Economic Development for approval.
+3.2 Option 2: That the proposed response to the consultation is not approved.
 This would mean that KCC would continue production of its Development Plan Document without relevant and formal input from Maidstone Borough Council at this stage.